Mount Apo: Flora and fauna

+Energy

 Geothermal energy

 The Mt.
 Apo 1 and Mt.
 Apo 2 geothermal plants, each possess a rated capacity of 54.24 megawatts.

-Owned and operated by Energy Development Corporation (EDC) the power plants were commissioned in February 1997 (Mt.
+Owned and operated by Energy Development Corporation (EDC), the power plants were commissioned in February 1997 (Mt.
 Apo 1) and June 1999 (Mt.
 Apo 2) respectively, under a build-operate owner contract arrangement.
 Located in Barangay Ilomavis, Kidapawan City, North Cotabato is the Mindanao Geothermal Production Field with a power output of 108.48 MW, currently the only power plant of its kind in Mindanao.

 The Philippine National Oil Company geothermal plant supplies electricity to Kidapawan and its neighboring provinces, its completion boosted the city's economy.

-Watershed and hydroelectric plants
+Hydroelectric plants

 The Tudaya Hydropower Plant

-The Tudaya Hydropower Plant, located near the foot of Mount Apo on the Davao side (Sta.
-Cruz, Davao del Sur), is composed of two run-of-river type plants that will contribute to the energy needs of Mindanao by early 2014.
+The Tudaya Hydropower Plant, located near the foot of Mount Apo on the Davao side (Santa Cruz, Davao del Sur), is composed of two run-of-river type plants that will contribute to the energy needs of Mindanao by early 2014.